Kantō Plain: Climate

 The climate of the Kanto Plain is temperate, with a Pacific Ocean side climate.
 Winters are cold and summers are hot.
-The further inland you go, the greater the temperature difference between summer and winter, and within a day.
-There are relatively many hours of sunshine, especially in the northern part of it.

-Due to the influence of the Black Current (warm current) flowing along the coast, the climate is mild, especially in the southern part of it.
+The further inland, the greater the temperature difference between summer and winter, and within a day.
+There are relatively many hours of sunshine, especially in the northern part.
+Due to the influence of the Black Current (warm current) flowing along the coast, the climate is mild, especially in the southern part.

-In summer, rainfall is heavy due to the rainy season front caused by monsoon and typhoons are often seen.
-In addition, thunderclouds that form in the northern to western mountains areas before noon reach the plains in the early afternoon, often resulting in evening showers (thunderstorms).
+In summer, rainfall is heavy due to the rainy season front caused by monsoon, and typhoons are often seen.
+Thunderclouds that form in the northern to western mountains areas before noon reach the plains in the early afternoon, often resulting in evening showers (thunderstorms).
 In years when Okhotsk anticyclone prevails, the winds from this anticyclone become northeasterly winds, and temperatures do not rise due to the cool air brought in by the Yamase, resulting in a cold summer.

 In winter, the monsoon from the Sea of Japan is blocked by the Mikuni Mountains, and the moisture falls as snow along the mountains to the north, and the monsoon that has lost its moisture blows through the Kanto Plain as a strong gale carrying dry air (such as Akagi Orosi in Gunma Prefecture, Tsukuba Orosi in Ibaraki Prefecuture and Futaara Orosi).
-Snowfall has been decreasing year by year, but snow accumulation of around 10 - 20 cm is recorded several times during the winter.
+Snowfall has been decreasing year by year, but snow accumulation of around 10–20 cm is recorded several times during the winter.

 Throughout the year, the entire Kanto Plain, especially the inland areas, are easily affected by radiative cooling due to clear skies and north winds, so the minimum temperature before sunrise can drop to about 5 degrees below zero in winter.
 Even on days when the temperature drops at dawn, the daytime temperature rises to about 7 to 10 degrees Celsius on sunny days, and on days with strong dry north winds, the sensory temperature is lower than the actual temperature.
 The lowest temperatures in central Tokyo are higher than those in surrounding areas due to the heat island effect.

-In addition, Kumagaya tends to get hotter because of being inland, foehn phenomenon, which occurs when the wind in the sky above blows down after crossing the mountains on the north and west sides of the Kanto Plain, and the sea breeze that warms up while passing through central Tokyo.
+Kumagaya tends to get hotter because of being inland, because of the Foehn phenomenon (which occurs when the wind in the sky above blows down after crossing the mountains on the north and west sides of the Kanto Plain), and because of the sea breeze that warms up while passing through central Tokyo.